drkblog/alarm/README.md

 ## Server

-It's a Spring boot application acting as a RESTful server exposing an endpoint.
+It's a Spring boot application acting as a RESTful server exposing one endpoint.
 The client can query the endpoint in order to know if the alarm should be enabled.
 Once the server returns a `true` for a calendar event it won't take the event into account in the following requests.
 The events for which a `true` is returned depend on the server logic.

+> You need to create a **Google API client** with **Google Calendar** access and provide the secret file to the server [as documented here](server/README.md).

 ## Client